purpleteam-labs/purpleteam/README.md

 ### Run the bin/purpleteam file directly

-1. From the root directory of the purpleteam repository
+1. From the root directory of the _purpleteam_ repository
 2. Run one of the following commands
    * To start the CLI:
      ```shell
      bin/purpleteam
-     # Should print out the purpleteam top level help
+     # Should print out the PurpleTeam top level help
      ```
    * To start the CLI and pass commands (`status` for example):
      ```shell